The Project

 How It Was Made

 Music was generated using Suno.
-Lyrics were developed through sustained editorial sessions with large language models, held to maintain voice and tone across the project.
-The generation was not human.
-The decisions about what to keep, what to cut, what a line meant, whether it was true: those were.
+Lyrics were co-developed through sustained editorial sessions with large language models, held to maintain voice and tone across the project.
+The decisions about what to keep, what to cut, what a line meant, whether it was true: those were human.

-The tools produced material.
+Generative tools produced much of the material.
 Judgment, attention, and selection decided what mattered.
 Choosing what to keep was the central creative act.
 That is where authorship lived.

 Ethics